top of page

 Our voice...Our work...Our support for black students will not be silenced by anyone!
 Click the envelope to open and read a presentation on our involvement.

-Our Founder/Director, Dexter Nunnery was part of the Black Leadership Roundtable discussion on the Eaton Fire that devasted
+Our Founder/Director, Dexter Nunnery was part of the Black Leadership Roundtable discussion on the Eaton Fire that devasted the black community of Altadena.

 Editor's note: